-Since the completion of his studies, Houben’s music has become a favorite in the repertoire of various orchestras in Europe, America, Australia and Japan.
+Since the completion of his studies, Houben’s music has become a favourite in the repertoires of various orchestras in Europe, America, Australia and Japan.

-He was the winner of the Sabam prize and audience award at the 2nd Concours International de composition pour orchestre de Comines-Warneton in 2003.
-He won the first prize at the European EBBA competition in 2006 and the third prize and the audience award during the 2009 edition.
+He was the winner of the Sabam prize and audience award at the 2nd Concours International de composition pour orchestre in Comines-Warneton in 2003.
+He also won first prize at the European EBBA competition in 2006 and the third prize and audience award in the 2009 edition.

-In March 2017, his first Symphony - commissioned by the City of Peer – was premiered by the National Orchestra of Belgium conducted by Dirk Brossé.
+In March 2017, his first symphony premiered at a festival marking the 650th birthday of the city of Peer, where it was performed by the National Orchestra of Belgium, conducted by Dirk Brossé.

-In June 2019, with a full scholarship offered by WASBE, Kevin followed a specially-designed program at the Los Angeles Conducting Institute (LACI) at Caltech for advanced and developing conductors who seek to clarify their craft and deepen their artistry, with the venerable H. Robert Reynolds as lead teacher and Dr. Glenn Price.
+In June 2019, with a full scholarship offered by WASBE, Kevin followed a specially-designed program at the Los Angeles Conducting Institute (LACI) at Caltech for advanced conductors who seek to perfect their craft.
+This was under the instruction of renowned conductors H. Robert Reynolds and Dr. Glenn Price.

-In 2019 he made the orchestration of the arrangements of Marcel Kaper and Hugo Tromp for artistic director Christophe Van den Branden.
-He also conducted the symphonic orchestra of Tomorrowland on rehearsels with the original leading vocalist Susana of Armin Van Buuren his track Shivers, as assistent of Maestro Dirk Brossé.
+In 2019 he orchestrated arrangements of Marcel Kaper and Hugo Tromp for artistic director Christophe Van den Branden.
+Houben also conducted the symphonic orchestra of Tomorrowland in rehearsals of Armin Van Buuren’s piece Shivers, with the original leading vocalist Susana, where he was assisting maestro Dirk Brossé.

-Since 2020 he teaches Orchestration and Instrumentation at LUCA School Of Arts - Campus Lemmens (Belgium) together with Ivan Meylemans.
+Since 2020 Houben teaches Orchestration and Instrumentation at LUCA School Of Arts - Campus Lemmens (Belgium) together with Ivan Meylemans.